openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Building.md

 Inference Engine build infrastructure provides the Inference Engine Package for application development.

-To build an extension library, use the following CMake script:
+To configure the build of your extension library, use the following CMake script:

 @snippet template_extension/old/CMakeLists.txt cmake:extension

 This CMake script finds the Inference Engine and nGraph using the `find_package` CMake command.

-To build an extension library, run the commands below:
+To build the extension library, run the commands below:

 ```sh
 $ cd template_extension/old